ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 ### Installing a VM

-AvalancheGo searches for and registers plugins under the `plugins` directory of the [build directory](../nodes/maintain/avalanchego-config-flags#build-directory).
+AvalancheGo searches for and registers VM plugins under the `plugins` directory of the [build directory](../nodes/maintain/avalanchego-config-flags#build-directory).

 To install the virtual machine onto your node, you need to move the built